avcton/avcton.github.io/content/Literature/Operating Systems/DeadLocks.md

 There exists a set {T0, T1, ..., Tn} of waiting threads such that TO is waiting for a resource that is held by T1, T1 is waiting for a resource that is held by T2, ..., Tn-1 is waiting for a resource that is held by Tn, and Tn is waiting for a resource that is held by T0.

-We can break this condition to overcome the deadlock in ((20231026093032-1ldaqb6 'Dining Philosopher Problem'))
+We can break this condition to overcome the deadlock in Dining Philosopher Problem

 # Resource Allocation Graph